aws-actions/configure-aws-credentials/README.md

 Sometimes, existing credentials in your runner can get in the way of the intended outcome.
 You can set the `unset-current-credentials` input to `true` to work around this issue.

+#### Error handling for config files
+If file creation fails (e.g., due to permission issues), the action will log a warning but continue execution.
+The workflow will not fail, allowing you to handle the error gracefully or fall back to environment variables.

 #### Use an HTTP proxy